LovesTha/LovesTha.github.io/_posts/_puca-04-grading-cards.markdown

 ## [ABU Games - Detailed Magic the Gathering Cards Condition Guide][10]

 ABU Games has the most extensive guide to card conditions.
-For each condition they have three or more cards with both front and back images acompanied by a detailed description of why the card has gained the condition listed.
+For each condition they have three or more cards with both front and back images accompanied by a detailed description of why the card has gained the condition listed.

 This is the best resource I've found for learning how to grade cards.